projectriff/riff/docs/riff_system.md

 ### Options

 ```
   -h, --help              help for system
+      --kubeconfig path   the path of a kubeconfig (default "~/.kube/config")
+      --master address    the address of the Kubernetes API server; overrides any value in kubeconfig
 ```

 ### SEE ALSO